A Persistence-Driven Edit Distance for Trees with Abstract Weights: A Discussion on the Use of Different Editable Spaces

 \subsection{Problems to be Faced}

-In the previous sections we have laid out some ideas which suggest how persistent sets can be represented via editable graphs of different nature with weight functions taking values in different editable spaces.
-As pointed out at the beginning of \Cref{sec:examples}, these ideas present some shortcomings which need to be overcome and some formal results which need to be established in order for the ideas to be properly applied.
-In this section we present the major issues affecting the proposed approach: some of them are already tackled and solved in other works, while other are left open and serve as invitations for future investigations.
+In the previous section, we outlined ideas suggesting that different persistent sets can be represented by dendrograms equipped with weight functions taking values in various editable spaces.
+As noted at the beginning of \Cref{sec:examples}, these ideas require formal validation before they can be reliably applied.
+In this section, we briefly discuss the main challenges associated with this proposed framework.
+Some of these challenges have been addressed in separate work, while others remain open and point to promising directions for future research.

-In the same way a point cloud is represented by the pairwise distances between its points only up to isometry, similarly, collecting distances or vectors as weights for the edges does not provide a map from persistent sets to graphs that can be inverted up to natural isomorphisms.
-Consider the case of a one dimensional persistent set $\pi_0\circ Y:\R\rightarrow \Sets$ and define for every $h\in \R$ the filtration $Y_h(t):=Y(t+h)$.
-If we then proceed by building the display poset and obtaining the associated graph as discussed in \Cref{sec:one_dim_persistence}, then the editable graphs associated to $\pi_0\circ Y$ and $\pi_0\circ Y_h$ are going to be isomorphic as editable graphs, as their posets are going to be isomorphic as posets and $r\mapsto r+h$ is an isometry.
-While the persistent sets $\pi_0\circ Y$ and $\pi_0\circ Y_h$ are not isomorphic as functors.
-And this is true also for $Y:\R^n\rightarrow \Sets$ and $h\in \R^n$.

-As already mentioned, the fiber of the map sending a constructible persistent set $S$ into the editable graph $\Gcal(D_{S_{\mid C}})$ (up to isomorphism) contains a lot of persistent sets which are not isomorphic.
-Moreover, we believe that, for any representation of persistent set/persistence module, it is always advisable to produce some stability result, to ensure the interpretability of the pipeline.

-In the particular case of $\pi_0\circ Y:\R\rightarrow \Sets$, both the issues presented have been taken care in \cite{pegoraro2021geom} and \cite{pegoraro2021functional}: the injectivity of the representation is obtained via a truncation process \citep{pegoraro2021geom} and stability results are obtained \citep{pegoraro2021functional}.
-For all other scenarios these problems still await formal investigations.